JANUARY | For the gift of diversity in the Church

 About The Pope Video

 The Pope Video is an official global initiative with the purpose of disseminating the Holy Father’s monthly prayer intentions.
 It is carried out by the Pope’s Worldwide Prayer Network (Apostleship of Prayer).
-Since the year 2016, The Pope Video has had more than 180 million views across all the Vatican’s social networks, and is translated into more than 23 languages, receiving press coverage in 114 countries.
-The videos are produced and created by the team of The Pope Video of the Prayer Network, coordinated by Andrea Sarubbi, with the support of La Machi Communication for Good Causes agency.
-The project is supported by Vatican Media
+Since 2016, The Pope Video has had more than 214 million views across all the Vatican’s social networks, and is translated into more than 23 languages, receiving press coverage in 114 countries.
+The videos are produced and created by The Pope Video Prayer Network team, coordinated by Andrea Sarubbi, and distributed by La Machi Communication for Good Causes.
+The project is sponsored by Vatican Media.
+More information: The Pope Video.

 About the Pope’s Worldwide Prayer Network

 The Pope’s Worldwide Prayer Network is a Vatican foundation, with the mission of mobilizing Catholics through prayer and action in response to the challenges facing humanity and the mission of the Church.
 These challenges are presented in the form of prayer intentions entrusted by the Pope to the entire Church.
 The foundation’s mission is inscribed in the dynamic of the Heart of Jesus, a mission of compassion for the world.
-It was founded in 1844 as the Apostleship of Prayer.
-It is present in 89 countries and is made up of more than 22 million Catholics.
-It includes a youth branch, the EYM: Eucharistic Youth Movement.
-In December 2020, the Pope constituted this pontifical work as a Vatican foundation and approved its new statutes.
+Founded in 1844 as the Apostleship of Prayer, it is present in 89 countries, and is made up of more than 22 million Catholics.
+It includes a youth branch, the Eucharistic Youth Movement (EYM).
+In December 2020, the Pope constituted this pontifical work as a Vatican Foundation and approved its new statutes.
 Its international director is Fr.
 Frédéric Fornos, SJ.
-For more information, visit: www.popesprayer.va.
+For more information, visit: popesprayer.va.

 POSTER